 What happens when someone comes in the opposite direction to you?

 Check if there is a place for you to safely step off the and let the others pass.
 Finns are not known for small talk, but in situations like this it is customary to greet fellow hikers and even exchange few words.
 Believe it or not!

 Can you cycle or mountain-bike on the duckboards?

 Yes, cycling is part of everyman’s rights in Finland.
 However, cycling can be restricted in protected areas such as many national parks.
 Some national parks that include official cycling trails are Hossa, Isojärvi, Pallas-Yllästunturi, Syöte, and Nuuksio National Park.

 Which one gives way, hiker or cyclist?

 General but usually unwritten rule is, that the one who moves faster, gives way.
 This would mean that cyclists should give way to hikers.
-For example in Syöte and Pallas-Yllästunturi National Park there are also signs that state this.
-In practise, many hikers give way to cyclists especially on the duckboards.
+For example, in Syöte and Pallas-Yllästunturi National Park there are also signs that state this.
+In practice, many hikers give way to cyclists especially on the duckboards.
 This is because it is easier to step aside when you are moving by foot, and it is easier for the cyclist to continue straight on the bike.
 In any case you should be able to pass each other politely and safely using common sense.

 Are dogs allowed on the duckboards?